harunmohamed/bambi/README.md

-Bambi is a small community of freee thinkers.
+Bambi is a small community of free thinkers.
 It is a hub for free creative expression